codetalkio/codethoughts.io/posts/2014-02-13-deploying-with-vagrant.md

 I recently started looking into ways that I could improve my current deployment workflow.
 Since my server doesn't have much RAM, I currently build the binaries locally in a Virtual Machine (VM from here on out) and then send them to the server using `scp`.

 Although I can't do much about the server part (except buying a bigger server), I can do something about what I do locally.
-I set out to check what possibilities I had, and ended up looking at <a href="http://www.vagrantup.com" target="_blank" title="Vagrant" alt="Vagrant">Vagrant</a>.
+I set out to check what possibilities I had, and ended up looking at <a href="http://www.vagrantup.com" target="_blank" rel="noopener noreferrer" title="Vagrant" alt="Vagrant">Vagrant</a>.

 While it doesn't cut hugely from the local part of my deployment hassles, it could at least streamline it a bit, and help remove the cabal hell that I'd sometimes run into with my current setup (having multiple applications that I deploy from the same VM).